centreon/centreon-archived/doc/user/get_started.rst

 .. warning::

-   The external command module **must be** initialized successfully else Centreon can not execute commands.
+   The external command module **must be** initialized successfully, otherwise Centreon will not be able to execute external commands.

-   The broker module **must be** initialized successfully, else datas are not send to database.
+   The broker module **must be** initialized successfully, otherwise data will not be inserted into database.

 Or this is what you should get in your nagios log file::